Theme

 Chinese dialect and code-switching focus

-The notable angle is the emphasis on Mandarin, English, multiple Chinese dialects, Chinese-English code-switching, lyrics, noisy recordings, and multi-speaker conversations rather than only clean single-speaker transcription.
+The public materials emphasize Mandarin, English, multiple Chinese dialects, Chinese-English code-switching, lyrics, noisy recordings, and multi-speaker conversations rather than only clean single-speaker transcription.

 Availability